qlik-product-success/qs-admin-playbook/docs/about.md

 The cadence of the activities shown on the Playbook itself are common, yet they will not fit every organization, or might fit an organization for a period, and then shift.
 It is encouraged to work through the Playbook at the recommended starting cadence and adapt the Playbook of each organization's deployment.
 Some activities may be more or less useful / relevant for an organization, so review the outcomes and make appropriate adjustments.
 There is no "one size fits all" solution, as every organization has different needs and faces challenges that evolve over time.

-### Customization

-Give that the Playbook doesn't currently support customization via the web interface, a Qlik Application has been created that can load in a csv of the Playbook's itinerary, and can be customized within Qlik--linking live back to the site.

-Find the Playbook qvf and associated xlsx [here](https://github.com/eapowertools/qs-admin-playbook/tree/master/attachments/custom_app).

 ## Icons Used Throughout the Site

 ### Tooling <i class="fas fa-tools fa-xs"></i>

 This icon is used to denote that the section either requires or is a tool that has been created that is not directly supported by Qlik.
-Many of them are simply qvf files with minimal configuration, but others involve custom installers, etc. Documentation is provided for all tools referenced, and all repositories, at the time that this was written, are currently active and supported by their owners--many of whom work for Qlik.
+Many of them are simply QVF files with minimal configuration, but others involve custom installers, etc. Documentation is provided for all tools referenced, and all repositories, at the time that this was written, are currently active and supported by their owners--many of whom work for Qlik.

 {::options parse_block_html="true" /}
 <div class="card">